-The Jackson School provides generous funding for the required M.P.P. summer experience.
-Students pursue internships and research opportunities all over the globe.
+The required M.P.P. summer experience, generously funded by the Jackson School, allows students to pursue internships and research opportunities all over the globe.

-Jackson M.P.P. students can receive up to $5,000 in summer funding.
-Yale also offers grants and fellowships that most students apply to in February each year to fund their summer experience.
-This funding allows students the flexibility to think creatively about how to spend their summer months.
+Jackson M.P.P. students can receive up to $6,000 in summer funding.
+This funding allows students the flexibility to think creatively about where and how to spend their summer months – from New Haven to D.C. to Beijing and beyond.

 In Their Words